lazoo3/TestProject/README.md

 2. Import this project using Eclipse or other IDE that you prefer
 3. You need to run this project on Tomcat version 8 or higher
 4. You will need Java 7 or higher, and if there are some problems with compiling, you should change from jre to jdk for compiling this project
+5. Before starting the server you should right click on the project then go to Run As->Maven Clean and Run As->Maven Install
-5. When the project is running you can use Postman or your browser to get the data and do with it what you need.<br/>
+6. When the project is running you can use Postman or your browser to get the data and do with it what you need.<br/>
 <br/>
 <br/>
 How to get data: